Definition of Criminal Trespass

 - The entering in or remaining in the structure or conveyance by the defendant was without the permission, express or implied, of the person alleging the trespass (or his or her agent).

-(2) Trespass on Property Other Than a Structure or Conveyance- this type of trespass occurs where a person who, without being authorized, licensed, or invited, willfully enters upon or remains in any property other than a structure or conveyance.
-The elements that must be proven at trial for this offense are as follows:
+Trespass on Property other than a Structure or Conveyance occurs where a person who, without being authorized, licensed, or invited, willfully enters upon or remains in any property other than a building or vehicle.
+Ordinarily, the offense concerns land.

 - The defendant willfully entered upon or remained in the property alleged;